Table of Contents:

 Olaza’s proved to be a great place to stay in this town of 45,000- just a short walk from the downtown area and providing all the services you could want (laundry, kept luggage, and a great breakfast spot on the rooftop patio).

 [A brief note- Huaraz is not a pretty town.
-In May of 1970 most of the city was destroyed and a half of the town’s population was dead after a 7.7 earthquake (The Great Peruvian Earthquake) shook the entire region.
+In May 1970, most of the city was destroyed and half of the town’s population was dead after a 7.7 earthquake (The Great Peruvian Earthquake) shook the entire region.
 Down the valley the town of Yungay was completely buried by the accompanying landslide; 20,000 inhabitants lost their lives.

 What it lacks in beautiful old buildings, however, Huaraz more than makes up with its open and dynamic street life.

-looking into the Cordillera Blanca from the Olaza rooftop and seeing just one of the dozens of 5500 meter peaks- next to the Himalayas, it is the most impressive rock collection in the world!
+The image below was taken from the Olaza Hostel rooftop.
+I was looking into the Cordillera Blanca and seeing just one of the dozens of 5500-meter peaks- next to the Himalayas, it is the most impressive rock collection in the world!

 As I mentioned in Getting Real High in the Peruvian Andes, I used the services of Peruvian Andes Adventures and consider myself lucky to have picked them.
 If there are another half-dozen trekking outfits in Huaraz like this one run by the Morales family, then international trekkers are indeed well-served!

-Since I had spent a week in the Cuzco region, I already had some acclimatization under my belt.
-This meant that we could start the Santa Cruz trek earlier than if I had just arrived from Toronto via Lima.
+Since I had spent a week in the Cuzco region, I was already somewhat acclimatized to higher altitudes.
+This meant that I could start the Santa Cruz trek earlier than if I had just arrived from Toronto (90 m a.s.l.) via Lima (10 m a.s.l.)!

 satellite map of Quebrada (Valley) Santa Cruz trek and the approach to Nevado Pisco after crossing the Portaceulo pass

 On May 20 we drove north down the Callejon de Huaylas (the valley between the Cordillera Negra and the Cordillera Blanca down which the Rio Santa flows).
 After a quick breakfast stop in a Caraz restaurant overlooking the Plaza de Armas, it was off to Cashapampa to meet our arriero and his four burros; they’d be carrying the camp gear and most of our personal stuff.
-There were only two clients in the party- a Montreal adventurer in his mid- 20’s and me in my mid-50’s.
+There were only two clients in the group- a Montreal adventurer in his mid-20s and me in my mid-50s.
 To make it all happen we had Cesar Vargas, the guide; Cesar Henostrosa, the cook and assistant guide, as well as the Quechua arriero and his animals.

 We had hoped that one or more trekkers would join the group- and bring down the per-person cost!- but it was not to be.
 We were amongst the first trekkers of the season- had we left in late June or July it would have been much easier to add an extra person or two.
 All in all, it was still a relative bargain.
 You can of course do the trek by yourself and spend even less but I will admit that it is a treat to walk with just a day pack on your back instead of everything, including your accommodation and cook gear and four or five days of food.